Fijian nationality law: Post-independence period (1970–present)

 The 1997 Constitution attempted to eliminate provisions for ethnic dominance and replace them with systems that created a united national identity.
 To that end, activists involved in the Fiji Women's Rights Movement focused on ensuring that a Bill of Rights was included in the new constitution and that gender discrimination was addressed.
 At the time, the provisions for nationality only allowed legitimate children to derive nationality through a father, unless the child's grandfather (father of its native-born mother, who was married to a foreigner), had been Fijian.
 Illegitimate children could only derive nationality from their mother.
-Foreign husbands of Fijian women were not eligible for residency or naturalization on the basis of their marriage, but foreign wives were automatically eligible to be resistered upon marriage with a Fijian husband.
+Foreign husbands of Fijian women were not eligible for residency or naturalization on the basis of their marriage, but foreign wives were automatically eligible to be registered upon marriage with a Fijian husband.
 The efforts of women's groups were successful in eliminating gender inequalities from the nationality provisions in the 1997 Constitution.

 Subsequently the 2000 and 2006 coup d'états suspended the 1997 constitution.
 In 2007, Laisenia Qarase instituted legal proceedings challenging the validity of the coup.
 The following year the High Court of Fiji, consisting of appointees of the coup leadership, upheld the legality of the coup and an appeal of the decision was filed.
 The Court of Appeal of Fiji in 2009 reversed the prior ruling, noting that the doctrine of necessity could not be used to justify a coup, nor did the terms of the constitution allow the president to dismiss the Prime Minister except under vary narrow circumstances as determined by a vote of no confidence of the legislature.
 Upon release of the appellate court's ruling, President Josefa Iloilo revoked the constitution.
 That same year, Citizenship of Fiji Decree (later known as the Citizenship of Fiji Act, 2009) was passed consolidating all the nationality statutes in the country.
 Public consultations on a new constitution began in 2012 and it was adopted in 2013.
 The definitions of nationals and acquiring nationality under the 2009 Citizenship Act remained in force, but the new constitution allowed for dual nationality.